Lemon Blueberry Pancakes

 - butter for cooking pancakes, about 1 tsp per batch Oil can be substituted (if necessary).

-- MIX DRY INGREDIENTS: Whisk together flour, sugar, baking powder and salt in a medium bowl to ensure blended with no lumps.
+- MIX DRY INGREDIENTS: Whisk together and combine flour, sugar, baking powder and salt in a medium bowl to ensure blended with no lumps.

 - ADD WET INGREDIENTS TO MAKE BATTER: Add milk, egg, melted butter, lemon zest, lemon juice.
 Mix with a fork until blended.
 Don't over mix.
 A few lumps are ok.
 Let batter sit for about 5 minutes while you heat the pan.
 Gently stir in blueberries.

 - MAKE PANCAKES: Heat a non stick pan to medium high for several minutes, then lower to medium.
 Add a teaspoon butter.
-Using a 1/4 cup measuring cup, scoop batter and place into pan.
+Using a 1/4 cup/59 ml measuring cup, scoop batter and place into pan.
 Repeat for as many pancakes will fit in pan without overcrowding.
 Wait patiently until bubbles form on the top (I mean it – wait!), about 3-5 minutes.
 Then flip pancakes and cook another 1-2 minutes.
 Transfer to plate.
 Repeat until all batter is used up.
-Serve immediately with butter and maple syrup or your favorite toppings.
+Serve immediately with butter and maple syrup or your favorite toppings on top of the pancakes.
 Or plain.

 - To use frozen blueberries instead of fresh: Defrost frozen berries in a colander by rinsing under cold water.
 Dry on paper towels.
-This will avoid them bleeding into the batter.
+This will avoid the thawed blueberries bleeding into the batter.

 - Make Ahead: